-Laura became La Casa Hogar’s Executive Director in April, 2015.
-She has worked with non-profits and Latin@ immigrant communities throughout the country since 2006.
-Laura contributes a background in non-profit development, affordable housing, community organizing, domestic micro-finance, and public health.
-Passionate about asset-based community work, Laura loves to work at La Casa Hogar because, “I am privileged to learn from our remarkably resilient students; I work with an amazingly insightful, innovative and adaptive team to collectively catalyze positive community change in our Yakima Valley…all while speaking Spanish.”
-Laura grew up in Connecticut, and graduated from Furman University in Greenville, SC with a degree in Political Science, and minors in Latin American Studies and Poverty Studies.
+Laura became La Casa Hogar’s Executive Director in April of 2015.
+She has worked with non-profits and Latinx immigrant communities throughout the country since 2006.
+She has a particular passion about working with and learning from immigrant and farm-working families in the Yakima Valley and central WA region.
+Laura contributes a background in Spanish, non-profit development, affordable housing, community organizing, domestic micro-finance, and public health.
+Passionate about asset-based community work, Laura loves to work at La Casa Hogar because, “I am privileged to learn from our remarkably resilient students; I work with an insightful, innovative and adaptive team to collectively catalyze positive community change in our Yakima Valley.”
+Laura grew up in Connecticut and graduated from Furman University in Greenville, SC with a degree in Political Science, and minors in Latin American Studies and Poverty Studies.
 When not working, Laura embraces the Pacific Northwest through biking and hiking.

 Cristina Arellano, Early Learning Assistant

 Cristina originally came to La Casa Hogar in 2007.
 She took computer classes and parent education and later became a volunteer with the STEM classes and several events.
 Since October 2013 she has been an assistant teacher in the ELC.
 During that time she has learned how to work with pre-school children, and has been trained in infant music education.
 Cristina worked in social services in Mexico.“I like to work at La Casa Hogar because I believe we meet a great need in our community, and I continue learning from La Casa Hogar’s programs and my co-workers.
 My goal is to be a very good English speaker.”

 Mireya Chavez, Program Assistant